 SCD is the most common cause of cardiovascular death in the developed world.

 The exact mechanism of collapse in an individual is often impossible to establish since, for the vast majority of patients who die suddenly, cardiac electrical activity is not being monitored at the time of their collapse.
-In studies, however, of patients who were having cardiac electrical activity monitored at the time of their event, VT or VF accounted for the majority of episodes, with bradycardia or asystole accounting for nearly all of the remainder.
+In studies, however, of patients with cardiac electrical activity monitored at the time of their event, VT or VF accounted for most episodes, with bradycardia or asystole accounting for nearly all of the remainder.